How It All Began…

-The program is now in its 19th year and presently at PS 51, also a Title I public school, since 2004.
+The program is now in its 26th year and presently at PS 51, also a Title I public school, since 2004.
 The program serves over 100 children, providing daily homework tutoring, chess instruction and sports participation.
 Weekly classes include dance, art, music, cooking, knitting, wall climbing and computer skills.
-There are also bowling excursions and trips to quality films.
+There are also ice skating at Bryant Park in the winter and trips to quality films.

-Abundant Waters wants to thank and acknowledge Speaker Christine Quinn’s office for the CASA grant that provides TADA!’s expertise in our yearly Spring play production, and for the yearly discretionary funding grant that provides a Learning Specialist to aid Abundant Waters children.
+Abundant Waters wants to thank and acknowledge Councilman Corey Johnson's office for the CASA grant that provides TADA!'s expertise in our yearly Spring play production, and for the yearly discretionary funding grant that provides a Learning Specialist to aid Abundant Waters children.